This page has moved to here!

 - Changing the target accrual goal for the study.

-Please email Emily Harwood if you are unsure about whether an amendment can be administratively reviewed or if it will require full PRC review.
+Please email Emily Harwood if you are unsure about whether an amendment will require full PRMC review.
 Emily can also be reached at 802-656-2967.

-All trials, whether investigator-initiated, cooperative group, or industry, must report adverse events to the Vermont Cancer Center according to the NCI guidelines.
-All local Serious Adverse Events (SAEs) must be reported to the IRB and PRC within 5 days of discovery.
-All local deaths need to be reported to the IRB and PRC within 24 hours of discovery.
+All trials, whether investigator-initiated, cooperative group, or industry, must report serious adverse events to the University of Vermont Cancer Center.
+All local Serious Adverse Events (SAEs) must be reported to the PRMC within 7 days of discovery by email to firstname.lastname@example.org.

 All protocols must include a Data and Safety Monitoring Board or Data and Safety Monitoring Plan.